xtbtds/VK_download_albums/README.md

 4. Run `main.py`

 5. Note that your token expires in 24 h.
 After that, you'll have to create a new one using the link from step 2.

+To fix:
+1. album names with '?<>~!{}' etc.
+2. photos older than 2011 aren't downloaded with max size